 Filling a form can be a piece of cake though writing the apt Statement of Purpose to be attached could be a tedious work nevertheless for it requires the most of your sensory organs to be actively going through each word carefully with utmost focus.

-Also, the Home institution in India should have an Memorandum of Understanding (MOU) with the institution in France and you also require to submit an acceptance letter, NOC from college, grade sheets, class XII transcripts and copy of your passport along with the application and your Curriculum Vitae (2 Pages Max.) for applying to the charpak exchange program.
+Also, the Home institution in India should have a Memorandum of Understanding (MOU) with the institution in France and you also require to submit an acceptance letter, NOC from college, grade sheets, class XII transcripts and copy of your passport along with the application and your Curriculum Vitae (2 Pages Max.) for applying to the Charpak exchange program.

 All applications are selected on the basis of one's academic skills and excellence in performing consistently with a major emphasis on the quality of your Statement of Purpose.